Let's make strawberry rhubarb jam!

 Then the screw tops go on.

 Now let's use this neat little thingamajigger to grab the top of each jar and place it into the boiling water canner, which by now, has a jolly little boil going on.
-They all fit nicely.
-Like a little family sitting in a jacuzzi.

 Little do they know they're about to get dunked.
 How weird, you can't see the water in this photo.
 But they are under water.
 They need to be at least an inch or two below the surface.